§ Terminology Governance Guide

 This is an informative section

-Spec-Up, Spec-Up Glossary tool, TEv2 and the KERISSE-engine plus kerific tooling are gradually going to integrated for the sake of concept & terminology management in ToIP.
+Spec-Up, Spec-Up Glossary tool, TEv2, and the KERISSE-engine plus kerific tooling are gradually going to be integrated for the sake of concept & terminology management in ToIP.

-This section might why we anticipate with this Governance Guide on future development the way we’ve done in the previous sections.
+This section might be why we anticipate this Governance Guide on future development the way we’ve done in the previous sections.

 § Concerns

-We share some concern raised over the first months in 2024.
+We share some concerns raised over the first months of 2024.

 § Spec-Up and Specification Template

-How we should fork to stay in tune with each-other and easily accept improvements?
+How should we work to stay in tune with each other and easily accept improvements?

 Noticed the differences?